carsontang/carsontang.github.io/_posts/2017-10-21-python-packages-and-anaconda.md

 `conda info` - display Anaconda information related to your computer's setup

 ### Setting up Mayavi with Python 3.5
+* Mayavi works on Python 3 now!
+Simply follow the instructions below, and the proper dependencies will be installed.
 * Download [CarND Term 1 Starter Kit](https://github.com/udacity/CarND-Term1-Starter-Kit)
 * Add `conda install -c menpo mayavi=4.5.0` to the `environment.yml` file
 * Specifically, `mayavi` (version 4.5.0) from the `menpo` channel must be installed.
 Also install `numpy`.